addisonhall/generatepress-child/README.md

 ### CSS

-As of now, there's only `base.css` within the `css` folder, and just as it's named, its only purpose is to provide some "base" styles not already included in GeneratePress.
+First, there is `base.css` within the `css` folder, and just as it's named, its only purpose is to provide some "base" styles not already included in GeneratePress.
 Much of it is pulled from [Basscss](http://basscss.com/), but I've modified and added here and there to make it more in line with GeneratePress styling.

+Secondly, there is also `gutenberg.css` where I've decided to place all Gutenberg-specific styling.
+You may easily inlcude these in the main `style.css` file, but I prefer to keep them separate and use a plugin like [Autoptimize](https://wordpress.org/plugins/autoptimize/) to merge them all together at launch.

-By the way, GeneratePress implements [Unsemantic](http://unsemantic.com/) for its layout styling.
+GeneratePress implements [Unsemantic](http://unsemantic.com/) for its layout styling.
 The additional [default styling](https://github.com/tomusborne/generatepress/blob/master/style.unmin.css) is on Github.

 The `style.css` file is where I include all of my custom styling.
 I have not included any preprocessor setup, so feel free to rig up whatever you prefer.

-I've begun adding Gutenburg-specific classes so that styling those elements on the front-end is a little easier.

 ### JavaScript